Any person who has shot a compound bow likely heard of the name Hoyt; they seem to be the “Cadillac” of the archery world.

 It is a bare bow when purchased from a dealer.
 That means that the shooter has to add all of the attachments, giving it 3 stars for ease of shooting right out of the box.

-But if you are a serious hunter you would personally want to pick the type of sights, rest, peep sight, etc. and customize it based on your preference.
+But if you are a serious hunter, you might personally want to pick the type of sights, rest, peep sight, etc. and customize it based on your preference.

-The smoothness of the draw and the comfort, balance and smoothness are top notch and can’t be beat by any competitor receiving 5 stars for shooting.
+The smoothness of the draw and the comfort, balance and smoothness are top notch and can’t be beaten by any competitor; receiving 5 stars for shooting.

-Its competitors are roughly $250 less than its price.
-If it wasn’t a flagship bow, then it would lose pretty much most of its stars on price, but because this is a perfect example of “you get what you pay for” a hunter or shooter should expect to pay this sum.
-4 stars were given for its cost.
+Its competitors cost less.
+If it weren’t a flagship bow, then it would lose pretty much most of its stars on price.
+But because this is a perfect example of “you get what you pay for” bow, a hunter or shooter should expect to pay this sum.
+4 stars are given for its cost.

 Just make sure your bank account knows what you are about to do before you test out the Hoyt Defiant as it will be tough not to buy right on the spot.